melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 There are a four AWS services that are used to connect applications with each other, i.e. are used for the purpose of integrating applications in a decoupled architecture:

-1. **Amazon Simple Notification Service (SNS)** sends notification to a Topic for an _app/EC2/CloudWatch (publisher)_ to communicate with _lambda/email/SQS or other application (subscriber)_.
+#### 1. Amazon Simple Notification Service (SNS)

+sends notification to a Topic for an _app/EC2/CloudWatch (publisher)_ to communicate with _lambda/email/SQS or other application (subscriber)_.
 It enables a pub/sub model.
 Notifications are sent two ways, A2A and A2P.
 A2A provides high-throughput, pushed based, many-to-many messaging between distributed systems, microservices, and event driven serverless applications.
 The applications include SQS, Amazon Kinesis Data Firehose, Lambda, abd other HTTPS endpoints.
 A2P helps send messages to customers with SMS texts, push notifications, and email.

-2. **Amazon Simple Queue Service (SQS)** is useful in cases where data cannot be processed quickly enough for example.
+#### 2. Amazon Simple Queue Service (SQS)

+is useful in cases where data cannot be processed quickly enough for example.
 Messages can be placed in a queue and a separate service polls the queue periodically.
 It's a hosted service used to enable distributed/decoupled applications.
 A SNS Topics and SQS can be strung together.

-3. **Amazon Simple Workflow Service (SWF)** enables automation of workflows that may have a human component.
+#### 3. Amazon Simple Workflow Service (SWF)

+enables automation of workflows that may have a human component.
 It is less preferred than the newer Step Functions.

+#### 4. Step Functions

-4. **Step Functions** are used to coordinate components of applications in a workflow.
+are used to coordinate components of applications in a workflow.
 You can defines the sequences in a step, e.g. in a situation where a number of lambda functions should operate in sequence.
 It has a visual editor and output that shows the steps and status.

-**Amazon Simple Email Service (SES)** is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
+#### Amazon Simple Email Service (SES)

+is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
 Not geared towards applicatioin integration however.
 This service is used for sending email but not SMS text messages.

 ### Management and Governance